Website Manager

 Q: Are scores and standings kept?

-A: For most of the season, the scoreboard will remain off.
-About two weeks prior to the start of the AA tournament, we will turn the scoreboard on.
-Standings are not kept at this level and tournament seeding is decided by random draw.
+A: Scores are not kept for most of the season.
+About two weeks before the AA tournament, the scoreboard is turned on.
+Tournament seeding is decided by a random draw.

 Q: Who are the managers and coaches?